theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/README.md

 ## Bugs / Suggestions

-If you run into any issues or come up with any ideas while using this extension, please create  an issue!
+If you run into any issues or come up with any feature suggestions while using this extension, please create an issue [on GitHub](https://github.com/theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/issues/new).